Movies Made in Alaska

 Chuck D. Keen and Alaska Pictures out of Juneau certainly made their mark by producing several movies made in Alaska for a world-wide audience.

 Chuck was an excellent cinematographer and photographed all the Alaska Pictures movies, plus documentaries.
-He also built up an extensive stock footage library.
+He also built an extensive stock footage library.
 He once told me that he always took a 16mm camera with him when he traveled the state, because you never know what you'll see.

 BONUS